-GOOD TO KNOW: French kiss is everywhere the same in France!
+GOOD TO KNOW: the French kiss is everywhere the same in France!

 Two Kisses in France

-Faire la bise with two kisses is predominant in the south of the line Bordeaux-Nancy.
+Faire la bise with two kisses on the cheek is predominant in the south of the line Bordeaux-Nancy.

-The percentages shown on the legend for this map mean % of the population in a specific department that uses 2 kisses.
+The percentages shown on the legend for this map mean % of the population in a specific department that uses two kisses (one on each cheek).

 Four Kisses in France

-North of the ligne Bordeaux-Nancy, four kisses still prevail, especially in Aube and Yonne’s departments.
+Four kisses still prevail north of the ligne Bordeaux-Nancy, especially in Aube and Yonne’s departments.

-The percentages shown on the legend for this map mean % of the population in a specific department that uses 4 kisses.
+The percentages shown on the legend for this map mean % of the population in a specific department that uses four kisses.

 Three Kisses in France